The Netherlands Working Holiday Visa for Australians

 Working in The Netherlands

-The IND website states under “working with the residence permit”:
+The IND states on its website under “Working with the residence permit”:

 It says on the back of your residence permit: ‘Work permit not required for occasional work while on WHP/WHS, other work not permitted’ (in Dutch: TWV niet vereist voor incidentele arbeid in het kader van WHP/WHS, andere arbeid niet toegestaan).